Bandwidth/node-bandwidth/README.md

 ```

 ## Applications
-### Phone Number Attributes
+### Application Attributes
 ```
-id - Unique ID for the number
-name - The name you give the application incomingSmsUrl - The callback url for handling incoming SMS events incomingCallUrl - The callback url for handling call events
+id - Unique ID for the application name - The name you give the application incomingSmsUrl - The callback url for handling incoming SMS events incomingCallUrl - The callback url for handling call events